vikram7/rails-api-and-highcharts-tutorial/02-highcharts.md

 ![alt](http://i.imgur.com/ktnUOnX.png)

-Great!
 Seems pretty straight forward.
 Highcharts seems like a good option.
 Can we use it for a scatter plot?
 Navigating to [jsfiddle](http://jsfiddle.net/gh/get/jquery/1.9.1/highslide-software/highcharts.com/tree/master/samples/highcharts/demo/scatter/) on the Highcharts [demo](http://www.highcharts.com/demo/scatter) site can help us out here.
 Let's take a look at the code provided and see if we can adjust it for the random scatter plot we looked at with SVG:

 ```javascript
 $(function () {